atantos/TextAssociations.jl/README.md

 ## 🎯 Introduction

-`TextAssociations.jl` is a comprehensive Julia package for word association analysis and corpus linguistics, offering -for the time being- 47 association metrics to quantify relationships between words in texts and corpora.
-The package is now comparable to professional corpus analysis tools like:
+`TextAssociations.jl` is a comprehensive `Julia` package for word association analysis and corpus linguistics.
+It currently includes 47 association measures, enabling researchers to quantify lexical relationships within texts and corpora in a transparent, data-driven way.

+⚠️ Early Release Notice
+This is an early, pre-registration release of _TextAssociations.jl_.
+The package is fully functional but still evolving — documentation, tutorials, and examples are actively being expanded.

+Even at this stage, it already offers functionality comparable to established corpus analysis tools:

 - **AntConc** (but more programmable)
 - **SketchEngine** (but open source)